Alipc598/gatsby-main/README.md

 ## Installation

-The project should be run [VScode](https://code.visualstudio.com/) or any other IDE, [node.js](https://nodejs.org/en) must be installed:
+The project should be run on [VScode](https://code.visualstudio.com/) or any other IDE, [node.js](https://nodejs.org/en) must be installed:

 ```bash
 git clone https://github.com/Alipc598/gatsby-main.git